-Adopt true-cost accounting practices; fully respecting the Social Cost of Carbon i.e. Track every cost to future generations.

-5. De-couple electric rates.
-Remove profit from increased energy use & reward energy conservation

 4. Institute policy of strong precautionary principles.

-Global warming has triggered environmental destabilization and it will continue to get worse for a long time.
+Global warming has triggered environmental destabilizations that will continue to worsen for a long time beyond the year 2100.
 From now on, climate systems will be resetting in increasingly harsh ways.
 Heatwaves will grow hotter every year, polar ice will melt and sea levels will be rising over decades and for centuries to come.
 All this will continue along scientifically modeled and predictable ways.
 It's alarming, we can read models and scenarios, but we should expect the unexpected.

 Meteorologist Ed Hummel says over the next few decades, "climate change will probably take over as the main disrupter and destroyer of civilization as it accelerates and makes an increasingly abrupt change."

 Seven more generations of human survival is possible; predicting fewer generations, 3 or 4, is harsh, but may not be unduely alarmist.
-And to say that humans have an endless future seems polyannishly deluded.
+And to say that humans have an endless future is polyannishly deluded.
 Anyone with high school science trainging can learn the fundamentals of climate science.
 Global warming and related sciences are some of the most scientifically open studies on the internet today.
 Anyone can see the videos, check the research data and read the original writings of climate scientists.
-But more important is that most people now -- and everyone in the near future -- will directly feel the changes, too often facing unpleasant heating and life stressing destabilizing weather appearing everywhere - in oceans, atmosphere and land.
-By mid century next, we will experience all the ramifications of seas rising above the levels of storms and tsunamis of today.
+But more important is that most people now -- and everyone in the near future -- will directly feel the changes, too often facing unpleasant heating and life-stressing destabilizing weather in all areas of oceans, atmosphere and land.
+By mid-century, we will experience all the ramifications of seas rising above the levels of storms and tsunamis of today.
 Severely stressed civilizations will be shrinking everywhere.

 ### Current page

 Adopt true-cost accounting practices; fully respecting the Social Cost of Carbon i.e. Track every cost to future generations.